zio/zio/docs/datatypes/core/zio/error-management.md

   ZIO.succeed(a / b)
 ```

-Another important note is that if we `map`/`flatMap` a ZIO effect and then accidentally throw an exception inside the map operation, that exception will be translated to the ZIO defect:
+Another important note is that if we `map`/`flatMap` a ZIO effect and then accidentally throw an exception inside the map operation, that exception will be translated to a ZIO defect:

 ```scala mdoc:compile-only
 import zio._